 - Confindustria Small Industry, for financial support for training, generational change, the sectors and economic sustainability, social and environmental

 - SACE, for the support of the international activities of Italian companies through interventions on international guarantees and documentary credits, medium-long-term financing to Small and Medium-sized Enterprises (International +) and services of Foreign debt recovery.

-Designed to facilitate access to credit, at the end of 2019 the initiative had attracted over 680 lead companies, equating to a potential number of more than 15,600 suppliers, with and affected workforce of more than 93,000 employees.
+Designed to facilitate access to credit, at the end of 2019, there were around 680 participating lead companies with potentially 15,600 suppliers and a workforce of 93,000 employees.

 In order to create business development and acceleration opportunities for the most promising technological start-ups, Intesa Sanpaolo developed several initiatives, such as the Nova+ financing programme, the Intesa Sanpaolo Start Up Initiative and the Tech Marketplace digital platform, that enables startups, SMEs and big companies to match their technology needs and offers, with the aim of creating partnerships, commercial agreements and acquisitions.